pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_3_workspaces.md

 - basic workspaces that refers only to a subtree of a datasource
 - personal file workspaces, and more generally speaking template-path-based workspaces

 From an admin point-of-view, Workspaces will generally be the basic unit to grant accesses to any part of the tree to users.
-You will see how this apply in Chapter and how users, groups and roles can make this really flexible.
+You will see how this apply in this chapter and how users, groups and roles can make this really flexible.

 ### Standard workspace

-As you have already seen in chapter 2 of this guide, it is straight forward and easy to define a simple workspace: please refer to this [section](/en/docs/cells/v1/creating-workspaces) for a step by step guide.
+As you have already seen in [chapter 2](/en/docs/cells/v1/getting-started) of this guide, it is straight forward and easy to define a simple workspace: please refer to this [section](/en/docs/cells/v1/creating-workspaces) for a step by step guide.

 You then have a direct access to the root of the underlying datasource and can start using it.

 **About the Default Rights**: the default rights is a specific policy that is applied to the "Root Group" of the application, which mean to all users.
 If you create or edit a new workspace and select the Read-Write option, all your user will see this workspace appears in there workspace list (in the left menu) and can start uploading and modifying files.
-This can then be overriden on a per-user, per-group or per-role basis (see Chapter 4).
+This can then be overriden on a per-user, per-group or per-role basis (see [Chapter 4](/en/docs/cells/v1/access-control-and-security)).

 **About the Recycle Bin**: The Recycle Bin is a specific folder created at the first connection to this workspace.
 When present, the "Delete" action will in fact be replaced by a "Move To Recycle Bin" action.
 Only inside the recycle bin itself will the Delete action be actually performed.